 What is a 12-panel test?

-The 12-panel drug test is an in-depth drug screening most commonly used by employers.
-It can detect the same drug metabolites as a 10-panel test while offering more rigorous detection of opioid drugs like oxycodone and hydrocodone.Â
+The 12-panel drug test is an in-depth drug screening test that is most commonly used by employers.
+It can detect the same drug metabolites as a 10-panel drug test, while also offering more rigorous detection of opioid drugs, such as oxycodone and hydrocodone.[1]

 How is a 12-panel test collected?